nickhalterman/cloud_resume_challenge/README.md

   1. Get the current view count from DynamoDB
   2. Add +1
   3. Write the new value back to the table
-  4. Return the updated. count as the response
+  4. Return the updated count as the response

   I chose to keep both the "get" and "update" logic in one function for simplicity.